Facts About Our work in Haiti

 There are dozens of projects underway in Haiti.
 These projects include: aquaculture, animal husbandry, agricultural development, orphan-support projects, housing, sanitation, community development, water improvement, school construction and support, feeding program support, fishing villages, alternative energy, and medical improvement.
 Food For The Poor’s biggest project in Haiti is building homes.

 - In 1995, Food For The Poor began a housing program and began building homes in Cite Soleil.
-In 2017, Food For The Poor built 3,012 housing units.
-Since 1995, a total of 29,858 housing units have been built in Haiti, and 17,434 of these housing units were built following the January 2010 earthquake.
+In the first six months of 2018, Food For The Poor built 657 homes.
+Since 1995, a total of 15,792 homes have been built in Haiti, and 9,374 of these homes have been built since the January 2010 earthquake.

-- In 2017, Food For The Poor shipped 1,502 tractor-trailer loads of needed supplies such as food, healthcare, and educational supplies.
+- In the first six months of 2018, Food For The Poor shipped 736 tractor-trailer loads of needed supplies such as food, healthcare, and educational supplies.
 In addition to the daily feeding programs, tractor-trailer loads of food (such as rice, beans, flour, powdered milk and oil) are distributed to a variety of organizations throughout the country.

-- Food For The Poor has installed 120 water wells in 2017 for a total of 870 water wells in Haiti.
+- Food For The Poor installed 43 water wells for a total of 913 water wells in Haiti by June 2018.

-- Food For The Poor works with 26 orphanages as part of the Angels Of Hope program.
-Through this program, 1,385 children have shelter, are getting an education and are receiving loving care.
+- Food For The Poor works with 27 orphanages as part of the Angels Of Hope program.
+Through this program 1,362 children have shelter, are getting an education and are receiving loving care.

 - Self-sufficiency projects are vital to Haiti’s future.
 Fishing villages and aquaculture projects are providing residents with new food sources, and whole communities with a gainful source of income.